meilisearch/documentation/guides/advanced_guides/search_parameters.md

 `matches=<Boolean>`

+- `<Boolean>` (Optional, boolean)

-Returns an array of the search query occurrences in all fields.
+  If `true`, returns an array of the search query occurrences in all fields.
 A search query occurrence is given by a `start` position in the field and the `length` of the occurrence.
+  Defaults to `false`.

 ::: tip
 This is useful when you need to highlight the results without the default HTML highlighter.